Celeste Beard: Background

-Husband's murder
+Murder of Steven Beard

 On October 3, 1999, Beard was shot in the stomach while he was asleep at their home in Westlake Hills, Texas.
 Beard was later released from the hospital, but succumbed to a blood clot on January 22, 2000.
-Local police tied the shooting to Tracey Tarlton, who Johnson had met at Saint David’s Pavilion, a mental health facility, after Johnson was admitted for depression.
-Tarlton confessed to the shooting and was arrested at home six days after the shooting, was charged with assault.
+Local police tied the shooting to Tracey Tarlton who Johnson had met at Saint David's Pavilion, a mental health facility, after Johnson was admitted there for depression.
+Johnson and Tarlton had begun a friendly relationship, often inviting each other to dinner or to just 'hang out'.
+Over time, they had realized that they both wanted an intimate relationship, but Johnson had repeatedly told Tarlton that it would only be possible if they murder Beard.
+Tarlton confessed to the shooting and was arrested at home six days after the shooting, and subsequently charged with assault.
 The police began to hear that Johnson had spoken negatively about Beard.
-Their attorney, David Kuperman, refused to allow police to interview Beard while he was hospitalized, due to his grave condition.
+Their attorney, David Kuperman, refused to allow police to interview Beard while he was hospitalized, reportedly due to his grave condition.

-Tarlton remained silent until July 2000, when she read in a local newspaper that Johnson had remarried six months after Beard’s death and realized that their relationship was a sham.
+Tarlton remained silent until July 2000, when she read in a local newspaper that Johnson had remarried six months after Beard's death and realized that their relationship had been a sham.
 Shortly before her murder trial began in March 2002, Tarlton told police that Johnson had persuaded her to shoot Beard, claiming that he had emotionally abused Johnson to the point of suicide.
 Tarlton was determined that getting rid of him was the only way the women could be together.
-Johnson has vehemently denied this persuasion.
+Johnson has vehemently denied this accusation.